Users

 • Must contain at least 12 characters

-• Will expire after 60 days
+• Expires after 60 days

 • Cannot reuse the past 24 passwords